 Members of the community are encouraged to mark their personal property and keep a record of the property in case it is stolen.
-An electric engraver can be borrowed from the Department of Public Safety and Transportation.
 Members of the community are reminded to safeguard property at all times.

 Monitoring of Criminal Activity at Non-Campus Locations of Student Organizations